seraph2girl/CSE2102--Sonderlude/README.md

 ![connection](assets/readme/connection.png)

-* After providing your credentials The Register Page for Administrator should only appear, because the Database is empty and Only a "Administrator" must first be present.
+* After providing your credentials.
+The Register Page for Administrator should only appear, because the Database is empty and Only a "Administrator" must first be present.

+## Features

+* #### Multi Login Page
+Optionally you can use our predefined GPS_IMIS: **Users**" to explore the GPS_IMIS Database with Different Privileges.

+  * Navigate to file path ```CSE2102--Sonderlude/data/GPS_IMIS_Characters.sql```.
+Then **Copy & Paste** the SQL Code in the the **MySQL Console**

+* #### Security
+Our Database cannot survive in the real world if it was not Secure.
+Due to the demanding requirements The GPS_IMIS supports:

+  * **User Constraint:** A User with 'Reception Privileges' cannot access the 'Administrator Page' to gain Administrator Privileges even if they know the 'file path'.
+Attempting to do so, the User will be redirected to their 'Initial Page with their Default Privileges'.

+  * **Password Encryption:** All GPS_IMIS User's password will be Encrypted with a 'Hashed Password'.

+* #### User-Friendly Interface
+The GPS_IMIS interface is "straight forward", hence no learning curve needed to use the GPS_IMIS.

+* #### Offline Usage
+By default the GPS_IMIS was created to utilize its resources 'locally', hence no 'Internet Connection is Needed' and that also play a role in 'Security'.

+---
 ### Sonderlude Development Team

 | Name     | Position          | Contact |